tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 ```

 - In your web browser, head to http://localhost:3000/addComment
-  - This gives you a `not found` message in the browser, and if you check the n=browser Network inspector you'll see you also got a 404 status code
+  - This gives you a `Cannot GET /addComment` message in the browser, and if you check the n=browser Network inspector you'll see you also got a 404 status code
   - Why?
 Because requests sent in the browser's location box are always `GET`
   - To test this endpoint, launch Postman, choose the `POST` method, and try the above URL again.
 You should see the expected server response now.